Do Pre-Trained Language Models Detect and Understand Semantic Underspecification? Ask the DUST!: Limitations

 DUST is arguably a small dataset, and would benefit from expansion.
 While we considered existing resources and extracted linguistic data with the desired features from those, future work could expand it by collecting new data via human annotation, generation, or other data-driven approaches.
 This holds particularly true for type 1, which contains much fewer examples than the other types.

 While the present work performs an in-depth evaluation of how LMs behave when faced with semantic underspecification, our research does not explore the inner mechanisms that underlie this capability.
 We acknowledge that doing so would provide complementary evidence that may be needed to shed full light on the phenomenon.
+Moreover, research could focus on how LMs handle underspecification in more naturalistic scenarios, e.g., in the context of real-world NLP applications, which is something the current work does not explore.

 Our research builds on the formal categorization of semantic underspecification by~\citet{egg_semantic_2010}.
 While this theoretical framework is both comprehensive and generally suitable for our purposes, we are aware that other theoretical accounts may define the semantic underspecification slightly differently, by including more/less phenomena or by categorizing them according to different criteria.
 Future work could explore whether and how our findings generalize to other formalizations.